Install Ultralytics

 # .venv\Scripts\activate # Windows PowerShell

-python --version # confirm 3.9+Install
+python --version # confirm 3.9+Link to this sectionInstall#

 The Ultralytics quickstart starts with the package on PyPI and pulls in PyTorch automatically: